gnwncpta/plain-to-json/README.md

-# Plain Text to Json
+# Plain Text to JSON
 Convert `.txt` file to `.json` file

 > Tech Stack:

 ![alt text](https://i.imgur.com/nYUwci7.jpg "JavaScript")
 ![alt text](https://i.imgur.com/AvoEJhZ.png "Node.js")

 ### How to use:
 1. Provide the file you want to convert named with `plain.txt`